 Part of the Bourne Education Trust

-Please click here for the Year 5 Word Aware words for the first half of the Autumn term
+Please click here for the Year 5 Word Aware words for the second half of the Spring term

 Please click here for the Year 5 curriculum overview

 Please click here for the Year 5 Information slides for September 2020

 Please click here to see information on the InAction Y5 Trip

 Please click here to see information on the Autumn 2019 Topic "Romans"